 In addition, the daunting environmental challenges are further exacerbated by existing regional economic imbalances: for example, the interior of the country not only lags behind the coastal regions in economic terms but also suffers disproportionately from the effects of environmental change.
 These imbalances add a clear political dimension and raise the stakes to demands at the local level.
 Relatedly, with the liberalisation of civic space over the past decade, many civil society actors have pushed for new concepts about sustainability at the local level tied explicitly to pressures to pluralise the terrain of politics generally.
-Consequently, and as we have seen elsewhere in the Southern Mediterranean and in other locales of the Global South, we are "environmental" witnessing being conceived in broader terms and explicitly linked to redistribution, public health justice, and development strategies (Sowers, 2012).
+Consequently, and as we have seen elsewhere in the Southern Mediterranean and in other locales of the Global South, we are witnessing "environmental" issues being conceived in broader terms and explicitly linked to redistribution, public health justice, and development strategies (Sowers, 2012).

 In Tunisia, one way this may be expressed is the way local demands often make no distinction between environmental policies and public health and sanitation - such as street cleaning and waste collection.
 These overlaps were described by some of the representatives and environmental experts of international and national agencies we interviewed as demonstrations of local actors' "confusion" or "lack of awareness", an erroneous conflation of issues.
-The notion that "municipalities perceive environmentalism through clean streets" came up several times.
+The notion that "municipalities only perceive environmentalism through clean streets" came up several times.
 Our research is too preliminary to understand all the ways local actors are articulating demands, let alone to surmise the diverse motivations.
 Yet, it is worth pausing at the differences and tensions in the language and frameworks through which local councils articulate environmental issues vis-à-vis EU programmes or experts at specialised agencies.
-For they may reflect a broader recent trend: as decentralisation has gained popularity among international development agencies and financial institutions in Tunisia, these programmes have encountered alternative and competing models of devearticulated lopment, by local constituents and civil society actors, especially in how the problems and solutions are characterised (Salman, 2017).
+For they may reflect a broader recent trend: as decentralisation has gained popularity among international development agencies and financial institutions in Tunisia, these programmes have encountered alternative and competing models of development, articulated by local constituents and civil society actors, especially in how the problems and solutions are characterised (Salman, 2017).
 It would not be surprising if circularity and the green economy, as development paradigms, are in a similar dynamic.

 How circularity intersects with the existing EU-Southern Mediterranean relationship is an incipient research and policy agenda.
-To our knowledge no research has been published on the EU-Tunisia relationship from a CE perspective, and relevant literature on the implications of circularity for global trade, and for policy in middle- and lower-income countries is burgeoning but underdeveloped.
+To our knowledge no research has been published on the EU-Tunisia relationship from a CE perspective, and relevant literature on the It is worth pausing at the differences and tensions in the language and frameworks through which local councils articulate environmental issues vis-à-vis EU programmes or experts at specialised agencies implications of circularity for global trade, and for policy in middle- and lower-income countries is burgeoning but underdeveloped.
 As such, our study is exploratory and our conclusions are suggestive and preliminary.
 The following recommendations, pitched primarily to European stakeholders, are intended to highlight the points of tension we observed throughout our research and opportunities to forge environment and climate partnerships that are more equal, inclusive, and productive.